-Fig.~\ref{fig:OP_vs_predictionlength} shows the outage performance of a $6$ resource system when using different loss functions, $q_{th} = 0.1$ and $\gamma_{th} = 0.575$, for a range of output prediction lengths.
+Fig.~\ref{fig:OP_vs_predictionlength} shows the outage performance of a 6 resource system for {$\mathtt{Case~1}$} when using different loss functions, $q_{th} = 0.1$ and $\gamma_{th} = 0.575$, for a range of output prediction lengths.
 Again, the custom loss function performs similarly or substantially improves upon the performance attained using the other loss functions.